20mph Speed Limit

 Monitoring and evaluation

-A pre and post implementation vehicular speed survey will be conducted on strategic routes, this will help us determine the impact, compliance and effectiveness of the speed reductions.
-Each of the roads where a 20mph speed reduction has been proposed using a TTRO will also be surveyed, and the result of the survey will be used to determine/decide whether the 20mph speed limit should be refined or modified by:
+Pre and post implementation vehicular speed monitoring will be conducted on strategic routes, this will help council officers determine the impact, compliance, and effectiveness of the speed reductions.
+Each of the roads where a 20mph speed reduction has been proposed using a TSLO will also be surveyed, and the result of the survey will be used to determine/decide whether the 20mph speed limit should be refined or modified by: